 He is an entertainment industry veteran with over thirty years of experience in global sales, marketing, and distribution of entertainment content, having worked with such companies as MGM, TMS/Sega, Starz Media, Fremantle Media, Genius Brands International, and his own entertainment firm ARB International.

 He graduated from California State University at Northridge in 1981 with a BA in Radio, Television and Film.
-He also serves on the Board of Directors for the Los Angeles Jewish Home for The Aged, Stephen S. Wise Temple, and is a licensed California Real Estate agent.
+He is Chairman of the Board of Directors of the Los Angeles Jewish Home for The Aged, serves on the Board of Directors for Stephen S. Wise Temple, co-chair of the Erasing the Stigma gala for Didi Hirsch Mental Health Services and is a licensed California Real Estate agent.

 When Stacy and Dana asked her to join the board of Connecting to Cure Crohn’s and Colitis, she jumped at the opportunity to help.
 Not only has being part of C to C helped raise money for research, but it has connected her to other families who support each other.